 Admissions counselors work individually with each applicant to ensure sound educational planning.
-High school courses, grades, test scores, and personal essay, are all indicators of an individual's ability to work successfully in college programs, and they are important factors in the admission decision.
+High school courses, grades, and test scores are all indicators of an individual's ability to work successfully in college programs, and they are important factors in the admission decision.